 When planning the party, ensure that it doesn’t violate religious discrimination laws, ignore medical needs, or fail to provide access to disabled guests.
 It is best to also keep the party non-denominational to avoid offending any religious faiths or making anybody feel excluded.
 That doesn’t mean you can’t decorate with festive wreaths – but try to avoid overly religious symbols such as nativity scenes and menorahs.
 And, in accordance to FLSA state wage and hour claims, if the party continues after work hours, it is important to label the party as “voluntary for all employees.”
-A mandatory after-work-hours holiday party would require your organization to dole out overtime pay to hourly workers (and some salaried workers that meet the criteria for non-exemption).
+A mandatory after-work-hours office holiday party would require your organization to dole out overtime pay to hourly workers (and some salaried workers that meet the criteria for non-exemption).

 Before the party, remind employees that this is a workplace event and the rules of the handbook are still in full affect.
 In other words, being “under the influence” does not make an employee immune to disciplinary action.

 Encourage all employees to bring a plus one.
 Having a significant other or spouse around at an office holiday party may help prevent any unwanted sexual harassment.
 And, shyer employees may be more willing to come out of their shells if they are in the presence of a person that they are comfortable around.

 Typical company party protocol dictates that there should be a two drink maximum per employee.
 Free-flowing alcohol can easily lead to lapses in judgement, and these lapses in judgement can lead to thousands of dollars in legal bills for your organization.

 The office holiday party should have a “chaperone”: a person, typically HR personnel, that remains sober and keeps an eye out for any risky behaviors.

 Consider providing company paid-for transportation and arrangements for all employees to get home.
 Most companies offer to order or reimburse taxi or rideshare services.